 You may not like cops.
 Few do.
 They can be arrogant, impatient, rude.
 They can weary of a demanding, complaining public.
 Most are good people.
 A few are not.
 They are what we’ve got.
 They are out there, 24/7, with the psychopaths, the crash victims with the cartilage white where the flesh is gone, the week-old dead found by the reek, the snot, the blood, the cum, the maggots, the screaming half-crazed fifteen-year-old rape victims, the charred children caught in the fire with their guts exploded, the aged drunk women pissing in their pants in alleys and trying to crawl, the baby’s brains on the windshield.
 You might get a bit odd too.
 You might get real damn odd.
 Think about it.

-I saw a lot of the dregs of society while in the cop biz, but much more when in the medic biz.
-You see people at their worst, as Fred just described.
-(You also see people retain their dignity in incredibly horrible circumstances, which most assuredly does help reaffirm your faith in humanity.)
+I saw a lot of the dregs of society while in the cop biz, but many more in the medic biz.
+You see people at their worst, just as Fred described.
+(You also see people retain their dignity in incredibly horrible circumstances, which most assuredly does help reaffirm our faith in humanity.)

 Many first responders come out of it warped in a very bad way.
 Some come out of it with a whole new outlook on society, and can see how fixing some small things can cause huge improvements in the world.
-I’d like to think I’m in the latter group; it’s a lot of what’s behind True.
+I’d like to think I’m in the latter group; it’s a lot of what’s behind This is True.
+Subscribe to see what you think.